Justin Meram: Club career

-Columbus Crew SC
+Columbus Crew

 On January 14, 2011, Meram was drafted in the first round (15th overall) in the 2011 MLS SuperDraft by Columbus Crew.
 He made his professional debut on February 22, 2011, as a second-half substitute in the first leg of the Crew's CONCACAF Champions League quarter-final series against Real Salt Lake, and made his MLS debut on May 28 as a late substitute in a 3–3 tie with Chivas USA.

 Meram made his MLS regular season debut on May 28 against Chivas USA.
-He appeared in 12 other matches as a substitute and started four matches.
-The rookie recorded his first professional assist on June 4 and another on June 18, 2011.
-Meram started in seven matches in the MLS Reserve League season, scoring four goals and recording one assist.
 Meram started and recorded an assist in the Crew's U.S. Open Cup match against Richmond Kickers.
 Meram appeared in both quarterfinal matches against Real Salt Lake as a substitute in the 2010-11 CONCACAF Champions League.

 In his second season, Meram made 22 appearances and 11 starts to score four goals and record one assist in 960 minutes.
 Meram recorded goals in three consecutive games during the month of May against FC Dallas, San Jose Earthquakes and Seattle Sounders FC.
 He also scored the game-winner in the 89th minute on September 19.

 Meram made 19 appearances split between right midfield, left midfield and forward in his third season with the Black & Gold, recording one goal and one assist.
 His appearances included eight starts and five substitute appearances at left midfield, one start and three substitute appearances at right midfield and two substitute appearances at forward.
 He made his season debut against San Jose (March 16) and his first start of the year at right wing in the match at Toronto FC (May 18).
 In his second straight start at right midfield at New York Red Bulls (May 26), he was awarded a penalty which led to a Federico Higuaín goal.
 Meram made starts in the right midfield at Philadelphia Union (June 5) and against New York (August 10) but did not travel to the match at Real Salt Lake (August 24) suffering from back spasms.
 He returned to action with a start at left midfield against Seattle (August 31) and in the next match against Houston Dynamo (September 4) scored his first goal and recorded his first assist—the game-winner—of the season in a start at left midfield in the 2–0 win.
 In MLS Reserve League action, he made nine starts – five at forward and four in the midfield—scoring one goal and recording one assist.
 In the 2013 Lamar Hunt U.S. Open Cup, he made two appearances – including one start at forward—and scored the game-winning goal in the 84th minute in the Third Round win against Dayton Dutch Lions (May 29) after subbing-on.